-- an integrated understanding of the marine biological (botany, zoology, ecology) and physical (chemistry, geography, oceanography) sciences;
+- Demonstrate an integrated understanding of the marine biological (botany, zoology, ecology) and physical (chemistry, geography, oceanography) sciences

-- appreciation for contemporary marine biological issues within a global and Australian context;
+- Critique contemporary marine biological issues within a global and Australian context

-- ability to critically interpret, evaluate and synthesise the primary marine scientific literature;
+- Interpret, evaluate and synthesise the primary marine scientific literature

-- expertise to properly design and conduct experiments in the marine environment;
+- Design and conduct experiments in the marine environment

-- understanding of how to apply statistical methods in the analysis and interpretation of data;
+- Apply statistical methods in the analysis and interpretation of data

-- ability to conduct research as part of a team;
+- Conduct research as part of a team

 - Present effectively the outcomes of experimental research through written and oral presentations.